Piranha (1995 film)

 Piranha (also known as Piranhas) is a 1995 American made-for-television horror film directed by Scott P. Levy.
 It is about a school of killer piranhas descending upon the bustling Lost River Lake Resort.
-Executive produced by Roger Corman for the Showtime network, the film is a remake of the 1978 film of the same name and part of the Piranha film series.
+Executive produced by Roger Corman for the Showtime network, the film is a remake of the 1978 film of the same name and the third installment of the Piranha film series.
 The film features Mila Kunis in her debut role.

 Plot

 During the night, Barbara (Lorissa McComas) and her boyfriend David (Richard Israel) sneak into a closed down US Army test site, and discover a pool.
 They go swimming, but are attacked and killed by an unseen force in the pool.
 The next day, J.R.
 Randolph (Monte Markham) the uncle of Barbara, hires private investigator Maggie McNamara (Alexandra Paul), to investigate the incident, believing her to be a runaway.

 Maggie searches the area for any possible witnesses, eventually stopping by local homeowner Paul Grogan (William Katt), asking for any knowledge of the girl's disappearance.
 He claims to have not seen her, but leads her to the army test site where they discover the pool.
 They enter to look for any clues, until Maggie thinks they should drain the pool.
 As she starts the draining, a scientist named Dr. Leticia Baines (Darleen Carr), encounters them and attacks Maggie and Paul to stop the draining, but is too late to do so.
 They investigate the bottom of the pool and discover a skeleton, which they believe is that of a dog.
 Baines steals the jeep, but crashes after losing consciousness.
-Later that night, she wakes up and informs them that a school of piranha lived in the pool that they had drained, and are assumed to be headed to the river.
+Later that night, she wakes up and informs them that a school of piranhas lived in the pool that they had drained, and are assumed to be headed to the river.

 Paul, knowing his daughter Susie (Mila Kunis) was at a scout camp just downstream of the river joins Maggie and Paul to visit Randolph and try to convince him to shut down a grand opening of a resort just downstream.
 They fail, and have to make many twists and turns to try and save people downstream.
-On the way to warn people of the piranha, Maggie and Paul are arrested after Randolph had claimed that they lied about the piranha, dismissing it as "nonsense".
+On the way to warn people of the piranhas, Maggie and Paul are arrested after Randolph had claimed that they lied about the piranhas, dismissing it as "nonsense".
 They eventually escape from custody to warn the people of Lost River.